Other information

 Disclosures on the Group segment reporting

-The segments are generally reported according to their internal organizational and reporting structure and the legal entities, whereby these are aggregated taking into account regional areas of responsibility.
-Companies included in the Group using the equity method are not included in the segment reporting.
-All reported segment information is based on the domicile of the respective national company/companies.
-Segments are combined if they have similar economic characteristics.
-In addition to the product structure or product range and the type of customer, the contribution margin and the return on sales are also used in this analysis.
-Historical data, data from the reporting year and future-related data are used as a basis.
+The segments are generally reported according to their internal organizational and reporting structure and the legal units, whereby these are aggregated taking into account regional areas of responsibility.
+The companies included in the Group using the equity method are not included in the segment reporting.
+All segment disclosures are based on the registered office of the respective national company/companies.
+Segments are aggregated if they have similar economic characteristics.
+In addition to the product structure or product range and the type of customer, the contribution margin and return on sales are also used in this analysis.
+This is based on historical data, data from the reporting year and forward-looking data.
 This results in the following segmentation:

-- The “Germany - Laying Systems” segment comprises producers of laying systems for floors, parquet, tiles and natural stone based in Germany.
+- The "Germany - Installation Systems" segment comprises producers of installation systems for flooring, parquet, tile and natural stone based in Germany.

-- The “Netherlands” segment is divided into the “Laying Systems” and “Wholesale” segments.
-The “Laying Systems” segment includes all producers of laying systems for floors in general – including synthetic resin flooring - based in the Netherlands.
-The segment “Wholesale” is made up of wholesalers established in the Netherlands.
+- The "Netherlands" segment is divided into the "Installation Systems" and "Wholesale" segments.
+All producers of installation systems for flooring in general - including synthetic resin flooring - based in the Netherlands are reported under "Installation systems".
+The "Wholesale" segment consists of wholesalers based in the Netherlands.

-- The “Western Europe” segment comprises companies based in Western Europe (outside Germany and the Netherlands) which manufacture and/or offer product systems for laying floor coverings.
+- The "Western Europe" segment comprises companies based in Western Europe (outside Germany and the Netherlands) that manufacture and/or offer product systems for the installation of floor coverings.

-- The “Southern/Eastern Europe” segment comprises companies based in Southern/Eastern Europe that manufacture and/or offer product systems for the installation of floor coverings.
+- The "Southern/Eastern Europe" segment consists of companies based in Southern/Eastern Europe that manufacture and/or offer product systems for the installation of floor coverings.

-- “All other segments” comprises the other operating companies defined in accordance with IFRS 8.
-They generate sales revenues from the following types of products and services: Laying systems for floor coverings, surface finishing of parquet flooring, as well as machinery and special tools for floor finishing, high-performance dry adhesives, cleaning and maintenance products, and services relating to flooring.
-In addition, rental income is generated from the leasing of business premises in this segment.
+- "All other segments" comprises the remaining operating companies defined in accordance with IFRS 8.
+They generate revenue from the following types of products and services: Installation systems for floor coverings, surface finishing of parquet flooring and high-performance dry adhesives, cleaning and care products and flooring-related services.
+Rental income is also generated from the letting of business premises in this segment.

-Inter-segment revenues are calculated at prices that would also be agreed with third parties.
+Revenues between the segments are calculated at prices that would also be agreed with third parties outside the Group.
 Segment items include transfers between the individual segments, which are eliminated in the reconciliation statement.

 Net assets were presented in the asset analysis due to their significantly higher informative value.
 Segment net assets are therefore calculated by subtracting segment liabilities from segment assets.